 Non-destructive testing of rock bolt fastening as an element of monitoring the state of mine workings

-1Institute of Geotechnical Mechanics named after M.S.
-Polyakov of the National Academy of Sciences of Ukraine, Dnipro, Ukraine
+1Institute of Geotechnical Mechanics named by N. Poljakov of National Academy of Sciences of Ukraine, Dnipro, Ukraine

 Min. miner. depos.
 2019, 13(1):16-23